WebAssembly/tool-conventions/DynamicLinking.md

 the `dylink` section described above a module may import the following globals that will be provided by the dynamic loader:

+ * `env.memory` - A wasm memory that is shared between all wasm modules that make up the program.
+ * `env.table` - A wasm table that is shared between all wasm modules that make up the program.
+ * `env.__stack_pointer` - A mutable `i32` global representing the explicit
+   stack pointer as an offset into the above memory.
+ * `env.__memory_base` - An immutable `i32` global representing the offset in
- * The module can import `env.memory` for memory that is shared with the outside.
-If it does so, it should import `env.__memory_base`, an `i32` WebAssembly global, in which the loader will provide the start of the region in memory which has been reserved and zero-initialized for this module, as described earlier.
+   the above memory which has been reserved and zero-initialized for this module, as described earlier.
 The module can use this global in the intializer of its data segments so that they loaded at the correct address.
- * The module can import `env.table` for a table that is shared with the outside.
-If it does so, it should import `env.__table_base`, an `i32` WebAssembly global, in which the loader will provide the start of the region in the table which has been reserved for this module, as described earlier.
+ * `env.__table_base` - An immutable `i32` global representing the offset in the
+   above table which has been reserved for this module, as described earlier.
+   The module can use this global in the intializer of its table element segments so that they loaded at the correct offset.

 ### Relocations